Paphos Castle: Architecture

-The main part of the castle consists of a large rectangular tower (dimensions: 40 × 20 m) with a closed courtyard in the middle.
-The ground floor consists of a central hall with small rooms and large rooms on each of its two large sides, which were used as prisons and barracks during the Ottoman rule.
-On the roof there is a small square Tower (dimensions: 15 × 10 m) with three large rooms, where the Guard of the Castle lived.
-At the same level around the perimeter there are 12 ramparts on the roof, which could hold a corresponding number of cannons during the Turkish occupation.
+The main part of the castle consists of a large rectangular tower (40 × 20 m) with a closed courtyard in the middle.
+The ground floor consists of a central hall with small rooms and large rooms on each of its two sides, which were used as prisons and barracks during Ottoman-rule.
+On the roof there is a small square Tower (15 × 10 m) with three large rooms, where the guard of the castle lived.
+At the same level around the perimeter there are 12 ramparts on the roof, which could hold a corresponding number of cannons during Ottoman-rule.

-In 1878, with the arrival of the British, the Castle ceased to be used for military purposes and became a salt depot until 1935, when it was declared an ancient monument under the Antiquities Act.
-Since then it represents one of the most characteristic landmarks of the city of Paphos.
-In 1938-9 various cracks in the walls and the breakwater were repaired.
+In 1878, with the arrival of the British, the castle ceased to be used for military purposes and became a salt depot.
+In 1935, the Department of Antiquities was founded and Paphos Castle was designated an ancient monument, putting it in the department's care.
+In 1938–1339 various cracks in the walls and breakwater were repaired.
 The castle was devastated by the earthquake of 1953 and repairs were completed in 1969.
-It was also hit by the Turkish air and naval forces during the bombing of the port of Paphos on July 21, 1974, but suffered no serious damage.
+It was also hit by the Turkish air and naval forces on July 21, 1974, during the bombing of the port of Paphos, but suffered no serious damage.
 Most recently, the castle serves as the setting for the annual Paphos Outdoor Cultural Festival in September.
-Several archeological excavations have been carried out to investigate its past.
+Several archeological excavations have been carried out.

 Tourism

 Currently, the castle is used as a tourist attraction and occasionally has thematic exhibitions.
-Admission is € 2.50, visiting hours are 8:30-17: 00 in winter and 8:30-19: 30 during summer.
-The ground floor of the Castle is accessible for people using a wheelchair, but not the Upper floor.